Car Parks Consultation FAQs

 10) Why haven't you considered time-limited enforcement rather than charging

 Over the last few years, we have worked with enforcement providers to deliver time-limited enforcement in some of the car parks in two of our market towns (Attleborough and Swaffham).
-Expanding this enforcement activity would indeed increase churn and greater availability of parking spaces; however, it would also significantly increase the Council's existing financial burden.
-Following an initial investment in enabling works, the income generated from parking charges will cover the costs of car park operations moving forward, meaning that this service is protected, sustainable and standing on its own two feet.
+Expanding this enforcement activity has indeed been considered and reported in the report initially presented to Breckland's Cabinet in July 2024.
+As identified in that report, while time-limited enforcement would indeed increase churn and greater availability of parking spaces, it would also significantly increase the cost of operating the Council's car parks.
+Given that the sustainability of Breckland's town centre car parks are central to our approach, this cost would be prohibitive.
+Following an initial investment in enabling works, the income generated from parking charges will cover the costs of car park operations moving forward, meaning that this service is protected, sustainable and 'standing on its own two feet'.

 11) How will people pay for their parking?

-A variety of accessible payment options will be available for car park users.
-These range from contactless payments on-site using modern, accessible, payment machines, to an easy-to-use smartphone app to pay for parking via smartphone, or to pay using cash via any 'Pay Point' outlet in the district.
+It is proposed that a variety of accessible payment options will be available for car park users.
+These could range from contactless card payments (given that 97% of UK adults possess a debit card) at modern, accessible, on-site payment machines, to an easy-to-use smartphone app to pay for parking via smartphone, or to pay using cash via any 'Pay Point' outlet in the district.

 Many car park users will be familiar with payment systems that require the user to pay up-front for a set period; an hour, two hours, three hours etc., we do not believe that this system is fair to our car park users, as many often return to their vehicles before their paid period has ended, without recourse to a refund for the unused portion.
-Our payment system, on smartphone app and using the contactless machines on-site, will be 'tap-in, tap-out' meaning that you will only pay for the time period spent using the car park.
-Current statistics show that 97% of adults own a debit card which can be used for this tap in and tap out system.
+Our potential payment system, on smartphone app and using the contactless machines on-site, will be 'tap-in, tap-out' meaning that you will only pay for the time period spent using the car park.

 12) Why will some car parks be designated as short stay?